frenchwr/SimpleMD/README.md

 be used for the course I teach in the spring.

-* This program borrows heavily from David Keffer's "The Working Person's Guide to Molecular Dynamics Simulations", although I'm writing in a different language and plan to expand/replace certain parts of the program.
+* This program borrows heavily from David Keffer's "The Working Person's Guide to Molecular Dynamics Simulations", although I have written the program in a different language and also expanded/replaced certain parts of the program.

 * The idea for the class is that students will start with this basic serial version of the code and then add parallel support with PThreads,